 There are two certainties in life: death and taxes.
 But for most of us, there’s often another certainty: debt!
 Whether you have a mortgage, a credit card, a car loan, or a line of credit, debt is typically part of our financial mix

 We get questions all the time about what happens when you die?
-Can you pass on debt?
+Does your family automatically inherit debt?
 Who pays for your debt if you pass away?
-How does your executor or family deal with it when you’re gone.
+How does your executor or family deal with it when you’re gone?